UsmanAliAshraf/RAG-BOT-UET-SCIENCE-SOCIETY/data/data.md

 The magazine also serves as a collaborative platform, bringing together student societies and organizations from different universities.
 These collaborations expand the diversity of content and perspectives, making Scientia Spectrum a unique and inclusive publication in Pakistan’s academic and student-led scientific community.

 ## Collaborating Societies and Partners for Scientia Spectrum
-These societies are our collaborators in Scientia spectrum.
+These societies are our collaborators in Scientia spectrum 2025.

 - UET Tribune
 - ASME (American Society of Mechanical Engineers, UET Chapter)
 - ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers, UET Chapter)